ChristianHohlfeld/hrm_flashrenderer/README.md

 I'm Christian Heinrich Hohlfeld, B.Sc.
 Software Engineering.

-I developed the underlying ideas, architectural direction, mathematical constraints, and conceptual papers behind HRM.
+The underlying idea behind HRM, the architectural decisions and ideas, and the papers that led to it are my work.

-I built and open-sourced **hrm_flashrenderer** to address a concrete hardware constraint: running large models on legacy 11GB GPUs.
+I built and open-sourced **hrm_flashrenderer** to address a concrete physical constraint: running large models on legacy 11GB GPUs.

-The implementation was created in close collaboration with AI systems:\
+The implementation was developed using Agentic Coding.\
-I defined the architecture, constraints, and verification criteria, while LLMs generated and iteratively refined large parts of the code --- including the custom SM75 FlashAttention kernel --- under my technical guidance and review.
+I defined the mathematical constraints, system architecture, and verification criteria.\
+Large parts of the code --- including the SM75 FlashAttention kernel --- were generated and iteratively refined using LLMs under my direction.

-This hybrid model --- human-driven design and leadership combined with AI-assisted code generation --- reflects my approach to modern systems engineering.
+This project reflects how I currently build systems: clear architectural ownership, strict constraints, and AI-assisted implementation.

+Let's talk.

 christianhohlfeld.com\
 GitHub: ChristianHohlfeld